 2:00 — The introduction is very "This is the story of how Jesus changed the world."
 This is not going to be about how Jesus was sent by God and died as an atoning sacrifice for those who will believe in Him.
 This is going to be about how Jesus bucked the status quo and brought about a revolution of social change.
 This show will not present the gospel.
 Phrases like "Savior of the world" might come up, but they'll never be explained.
 They'll be framed in a social context, not a gospel one.

 6:30 — Aside from some questionable theotwits, the information so far has been factual for the most part.

-7:45 — (Edit) There's a line I totally missed and someone pointed it out to me.
-When Gabriel appears to Mary, he says, "Do not be afraid, for you have found favor with God.
+7:45 — When Gabriel appears to Mary, he says, "Do not be afraid, for you have found favor with God.
 If you choose to accept His plan, you will conceive in your womb and give birth a son."
 Not only does this make the announcement to Mary staunchly Arminian, it's also pro-choice!
 Mary got to choose to have a baby.
 In Luke 1:31-32, Gabriel said, "Do not be afraid, Mary, for you have found favor with God.
 Behold, you will conceive in your womb and bear a son, and you shall call His name Jesus."

 11:00 — Dr. Otis Moss III says, "When Mary says, 'I'm pregnant, and you're not the father,' Joseph probably reacted in a typical male fashion.
 That's why I love the story because it does not sugar-coat it as making Joseph holier than thou."
 That's why you love the story?
 Because of your own conjecture?
 Not because it's about the birth of the Savior of the world?
 The show then portrays Joseph losing his temper, breaking stuff apart and throwing it around the house he had been building for him and Mary.